kube-vip/kube-vip/docs/index.md

 Kube-Vip was originally created to provide a HA solution for the Kubernetes control plane, but over time it has evolved to incorporate that same functionality for Kubernetes Services of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
 Some of the features include:

-- VIP addresses can be both IPv4 or IPv6
+- VIP addresses can be either IPv4 or IPv6
 - Control Plane with ARP (Layer 2) or BGP (Layer 3)
 - Control Plane using either [leader election](https://godoc.org/k8s.io/client-go/tools/leaderelection) or [raft](https://en.wikipedia.org/wiki/Raft_(computer_science))
 - Control Plane HA with kubeadm (static Pods)